livingdocsIO/documentation/reference-docs/server-configuration/metadata.md

 ## Configuration
 A metadata configuration describes the metadata properties.
 The keys are identical to those of the metadata object.
-Each channel must provide it's own configuration.
+Each channel must provide its own configuration.
 ```js
 // Metadata configuration example in the channel config
 metadata: [{